Sony a7RV (ILCE-7RM5) Review

 - Improved IBIS

-- A slight buffer in burst rate would have been welcome
+- A slight bump in burst rate would have been welcome

 - My knuckles are still “squeezed” against some lenses – camera should be a little wider